tare/Lux/README.md

 For more details, please see the documentation of **CmdStan** available at http://mc-stan.org/documentation/.

 ### Generating input files
 A python script **parse.py** is supplied for generating input files for the use with **Lux**.
-Basically it transforms the user-supplied data files into the data format read by **CmdStan**, in addition, it initializes the model parameters with values sampled from the corresponding priors
+Basically, it transforms the user-supplied data files into the data format read by CmdStan.
+In addition, it initializes the model parameters with values sampled from the corresponding priors

     usage: parse.py [-h] -d DATA -p PRIOR -cd CONTROL_DATA -cp CONTROL_PRIOR -pr PREFIX [-v]